etkaar/server-with-pikvm/Assembly.md

 ![USBCToUSB2_P2](https://user-images.githubusercontent.com/40885610/223606439-f3ace1fc-151b-4888-8f14-7cd5b6c82a4e.jpg)

 At the end use polyimide (Kapton) tape to protect it.
-Don't use insulation tape – the adhesive is really awful.
+Don't use insulation tape – the adhesive is really awful and caused my deaths due to this awfulness.

 The best method would be to use a heat shrink tube, but that would usually require to cut all wires because even the USB-C plug will the too large for a heat shrink tube appropriate to the small diameter of the cable.
 If you still don't like it, think about *option B*.